lbburnsy/lbburnsy/README.md

 ## Hi there 👋

-I'm Luc, a full stack web developer with a concentraion on back end technologies.
+I'm Luc, a full stack web developer with a concentration on back end technologies.

 ### Projects I'm Stoked On